 - Provide supervision by well-trained staff in dog training and behavior.

-- Give playgroups two play sessions each day — one in the morning and one in the afternoon.
+- Each playgroup has a minimum of two play sessions each day — one in the morning and one in the afternoon.

 - Offer medical care to pets with health conditions.